MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-A-Office-Secretary-Labor/part-30-Equal-Employment-Opportunity-Apprenticeship/section-30.2.md

 *Race,* for purposes of recordkeeping and affirmative action, has the same meaning as under the Office of Management and Budget's Standards for the Classification of Federal Data on Race and Ethnicity, or any successor standards.
 Race thus refers to the following designations:

-(1) White - A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.
+(1) White—A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.

-(2) Black or African American - A person having origins in any of the black racial groups of Africa.
+(2) Black or African American—A person having origins in any of the black racial groups of Africa.

-(3) Native Hawaiian or Other Pacific Islander - A person having origins in any of the peoples of Hawaii, Guam, Samoa, or other Pacific Islands.
+(3) Native Hawaiian or Other Pacific Islander—A person having origins in any of the peoples of Hawaii, Guam, Samoa, or other Pacific Islands.

-(4) Asian - A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian Subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.
+(4) Asian—A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian Subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.

-(5) American Indian or Alaska Native - A person having origins in any of the original peoples of North and South America (including Central America), and who maintains tribal affiliation or community attachment.
+(5) American Indian or Alaska Native—A person having origins in any of the original peoples of North and South America (including Central America), and who maintains tribal affiliation or community attachment.

-*Reasonable accommodation* - (1) The term *reasonable accommodation* means:
+*Reasonable accommodation*—(1) The term *reasonable accommodation* means:

 (i) Modifications or adjustments to a job application process that enable a qualified applicant with a disability to be considered for the position such qualified applicant desires; or